-It has been proven over time that email marketing engagements like opens and clicks can be increased with the help of segmentation.
+It has been proven over time that email marketing engagements like opens and clicks can be increased with the help of segmentation, especially for data driven solutions.
 According to MailChimp’s recent user data stats segmented campaigns get 14.64% more opens and 59.99% more clicks than non-segmented campaigns.

-If you haven’t already done list segmentation, don’t wait anymore.
-Try list segmentation on your next email marketing campaign.
+If you haven’t already done list segmentation on your b2b email list, don’t wait anymore.
+Try list segmentation on your b2b email list for your next email marketing campaign.

-We are going to keep it simple and show you some of the best segmentation strategies that you can implement on your email marketing campaigns.
+We are going to keep it simple and show you some of the best segmentation strategies that you can implement on your b2b email list for your email marketing campaigns.

 Engagements from your email marketing campaigns are a quite simple way to segment your list which could have a huge impact on the end results.

 Opens and clicks are the core metrics of any email marketing campaigns which can be easily accessed from your ESP account.

 The idea is quite simple, segment subscribers from your list on the basis of their engagements to your campaign.
 You can create a segment on your b2b email list for subscribers who have opened your email, clicked your CTA, opened but didn’t click, multiple opens, multiple clicks, subscribers who haven’t opened your email in the last 90 days, etc.

 Once you are done segmenting your b2b email list, create campaigns for each segment intended for increasing further engagements for each campaign.

 Data like age, gender, position in a company, and income level tells a lot about a subscribers’ needs and interests.
 Most of the marketers begin segmentation on their b2b email list by demographic data.

 Try getting as much information as you can in the sign-up process.
 Select which metrics are important for your business and ask those questions in the sign-up process.